De7vID/klingon-assistant-data/README.md

 information specific to a language.
 For example, the German entry for `{ngech:n:2}` notes a common misunderstanding specific to the German language.
 Every link and source referenced in the English notes should be referenced in the translations (to the degree that it is possible).
+If the `notes` field in a non-English language is empty, the English notes will be displayed by the app.
+If this is undesirable (because the English notes are inapplicable and thus don't need to be translated), the translated `notes` field can be set to "-" to suppress the display of any notes.

 When adding a new entry, the `blank.xml` template should be used.
 There is a script `call_google_translate.py` which may be used to automatically translate